tikv/rfcs/text/2019-03-27-follower-request-snapshot.md

 lost control of the number of generated snasphots, or affect other requests when too many snapshot requests are processing.
 Further discussions should aim at these topics to resolve corner cases above.

-## Alternatives

-### Plan B

-In order to request for a region's snapshot from leader, TiKV learner may also deceive the leader by replying an index much previous than the leader's index so that the leader will send a snapshot.

-The pros and cons of Plan B is that it is easy to implement but leaves uncertainty because the leader may not really respond by sending a snapshot.

 ## Unresolved questions